-When power draw is varied (i.e., modulating or running at multiple fixed fan speeds) the measurement approach is the same - a direct or proxy measurement of power is needed to characterize the range of operation and how it varies either with operational schedule or, in the case of VAV systems, with OAT.
+The measurement approach for two-speed or variable speed fans is the same - a direct or proxy measurement of power is needed to characterize the range of operation and how it varies with ventilation and OAT.
 Because fan power is proportional to the cube of the fan speed, it is important to measure fan power over the full range of load conditions.
-Several weeks of measurements backed up by documentation showing the programming in the controller is generally sufficient for single- or multiple-speed fans.
-For modulating fans, at least four-to-six weeks during the hottest time of summer, the coldest time of winter, and a few weeks during spring or fall should be sufficient to capture the operation of the system with respect to OAT.
-If the system is designed to economize, it is important to include measurements during that mode if the speed changes during economizer cycles.
+Several weeks of measurements backed up by documentation showing the programming in the controller is generally sufficient for two-speed fans.
+For fans equipped with VFDs, at least four-to-six weeks during the hottest time of summer, the coldest time of winter, and a few weeks during spring or fall should be sufficient to capture the operation of the system with respect to ventilation rate and OAT.